What Are the Different Types of Tithes?

 The Antiquities of the Jews

-For instance, if the tribe of Levi received 10 figs, one fig went to the priests.
+For instance, if the tribe of Levi received 1,000 figs, 100 figs went to the priests.
 If they receive 10 Lambs, the priests receive one lamb.
 So, you get the picture.
 Additionally, the Mosaic Law reserved the best and holiest portion of the Levitical tithe for the priests.
 For example, it was unlawful for the Levites to give the priests unclean or blemished food or livestock.

 And if you want to know why the tithe is 10 percent, hold up for a second.
 I encourage you to read an article I wrote revealing the MYSTERY behind the 10 percent.